Latte Tags

 Printing in JavaScript

-Thanks to context-sensitive escaping, it is wonderfully easy to print variables inside JavaScript, and Latte will properly escape them.
+Thanks to context-aware escaping, it's wonderfully easy to print variables inside JavaScript, and Latte will handle the proper escaping.

-The variable does not have to be a string, any data type is supported, which is then encoded as JSON:
+The variable doesn't have to be a string; any data type is supported, which is then encoded as JSON:

 {var $foo = ['hello', true, 1]}